foreverphoenix/the-phoenix-flavour/content/skyforge/quick-start/_index.md

 - **Consistency:** A setup focused on consistency may go beyond vanilla by adding major overhauls, new gameplay mechanics, and new content, but always does so with an emphasis on consistency with the vanilla game and other mods.
 - **New Game:** A setup intended to create an entirely new game drastically changes Skyrim in terms of visuals, gameplay, and/or core theme.
 This is what most people gravitate to after inevitably growing bored with vanilla.

-To give you an example, SimonMagus' gameplay overhauls ("SimonRim") modify vanilla mechanics while focusing on *consistency* with each other and the original game.
+To give you an example, SimonMagus' gameplay overhauls ("SimonRim") modify vanilla mechanics while focusing on *consistency* with each other and the vanilla game.
 Meanwhile, EnaiSiaion's gameplay overhauls ("EnaiRim") focus on adding colourful builds that feel like playing a *new game*.

 {{< alert color="info" >}} It may help to first consider whether you are trying to improve the vanilla game, overhaul it while staying true to the original theme, or build an entirely new experience.{{< /alert >}}